 Like most animals, humans rely on their five senses to experience the world around them.
 These senses--sight, taste, touch, smell, and hearing--allow each individual to interpret his or her environment; this is called sensory processing.
 The growth of these senses is known as sensory development.

-Sensory development starts during gestation.
+This process starts during gestation.
 From birth, a child can begin to explore each of his or her senses.
 All five senses are not yet completely developed; sight in particular is very limited following birth.
 It is during this period of infancy when childhood sensory development begins to progress.

 As the sense of touch is key in the bonding process between baby and caregiver, touch sensory development is normally well-developed during infancy.
 Newborns often respond to touch in a similar fashion to adults.
 Babies vary in the amount of touch they can tolerate.
 During childhood, children often explore their sense of touch through their sensitive tongues, which is why so many children place objects in their mouths.